Off-street and on-street parking

 In car parks where charges apply tariffs are normally reviewed annually with an objective of recovering the majority of costs associated with the operation and maintenance of car parks.
 However, no further increases will be applied before end March 2015.

 Motorcycles are permitted to park free of charge in all car parks; however they must be parked wholly with in a bay where such is marked out.
-Trailers are not permitted in Roads Service car parks.
+Trailers are not permitted in Transport NI (formerly known as Roads Service) car parks.

-Roads Service ensures motorists receive a good quality of service including good directional signage, clear tariff displays and rapid repair of faulty pay and display machines.
+Transport NI (formerly known as Roads Service) ensures motorists receive a good quality of service including good directional signage, clear tariff displays and rapid repair of faulty pay and display machines.

 On-street car parking